 We offer the following interventional radiology treatments:

-If you believe an interventional radiology treatment may be right for you, talk with your doctor.
+If you believe an interventional radiology treatment may be right for you, talk with your provider.